 When you retire with an Early Out – you can still get the FERS Supplement.

 But your FERS Supplement won’t start until you reach your Minimum Retirement Age (MRA).
 So depending on what age you take your FERS Early Retirement – you may have many years before the Supplement starts.

-Considering an Early FERS Retirement?
+Considering a FERS Early Out Retirement?

 If your agency is offering Early FERS Retirement, make sure you look at how it would impact your goals before you get too excited about the buyout.

 Before you make any decisions – take time to write out your options.
 You’ll make a better decision after you’ve written out your options and their pros and cons.

 Everyone’s personal situation is unique.
 And there are lots of variables to deciding whether or not to take a FERS Early Retirement.
 It might be helpful to discuss your options with your financial planner.